 Take the no-eating-after-7:30 P.M. challenge and you might even realize you wake up feeling so great you want to make it part of your normal routine.
 "I love this as it really does help you to lose weight as late night eating is often unhealthy and can make it difficult to drop pounds," comments Mitzi Dulan, RD, author of The Pinterest Diet: How to Pin Your Way Thin and team nutritionist for the Kansas City Royals.

 If you aren't reading this until it's too late, then double up on your mini challenges for tomorrow.
 "Start your morning with a glass of lemon water and a positive meditation for a bright outlook," advises Lewis.
 This is actually one of the top tips for getting a flat belly—fast!—because lemons are a diuretic and help diminish bloat.
-Try it out and then be sure to avoid these 35 Things That Make You Bloat if you're trying to squeeze into your skinny jeans or tight dress for a special occasion this weekend!
+Try it out and then be sure to avoid these 19 Foods That Cause Bloating if you're trying to squeeze into your skinny jeans or tight dress for a special occasion this weekend!

 "Slash sodium and reduce your risk your risk of developing high blood pressure and heart disease by replacing sodium with spices and with lemon," suggest The Nutrition Twins.
 "For example, try turmeric on your eggs; cinnamon in your overnight oats; rosemary and oregano on your chicken; black pepper and lemon on your fish and cumin in your rice.
 We love this because it's such a healthy way to boost the flavor while fighting bloat that accompanies salt!"